Vatican City Visa RequirementsFor United States passport holders

 UTC+1

 Great news!
 United States passport holders can enter Vatican City without a visa for tourism or business purposes.
-You can stay up to 1 days within any 180-day period.
+You can stay up to 1 days.

 Entry Requirements